-In preparing these financial statements, the Organization has evaluated for recognition or disclosure the events or transactions that occurred through April 22, 2020, the date the financial statements were available to be issued.
-Except as discussed in Note 14, there were no subsequent events that required recognition or disclosure in the financial statements.
+In preparing these financial statements, the Organization has evaluated for recognition or disclosure the events or transactions that occurred through April 13, 2021, the date the financial statements were available to be issued.

 Cash Equivalents

 The Organization considers all highly liquid debt instruments with a maturity of three months or less when purchased to be cash equivalents.
 Cash equivalents are stated at cost, which approximates market value.